danimilani/bikcraft/README.md

 ## [EN]
 ## Project Description

-In this project I've created a page about a bike store using HTML, CSS and Javascript.
+In this project I've created a page about a bike shop using HTML, CSS and Javascript.

 ## Language Codes